koteitan/harmkey/README.md

 2. Open `index.html` in a modern web browser.
 3. An internet connection is required for the piano sound, as the sample is fetched from an external URL.
 4. Use the dropdown to select between "Sine Wave" and "Piano" sound sources.
-5. Interact with the canvas by clicking and dragging, or use the PC keyboard as described above.
+5. Interact with the canvas by clicking/tapping and dragging.
+6. If using a PC, you can also use the `qweruio`, `asdfjkl`, and `zxcvm,.` key rows to play notes.
+Use ArrowUp/Down keys to change the sound mapping for these PC keys.
+PC key labels will appear on the canvas cells.

 ## Credits